dansiviter/jule/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/dansiviter/logging/Java%20CI?style=flat-square)

-# Logger Wrap #
+# Java Util Logging Improver (JULI) #

-Log4J?
-SLF4J?
-Commons Logger?
-Flogger?
-How about another?!

-Although rarely the preferred framework `java.util.Logger` is embedded into Java so aids minimal applications but is not the easiest to use.
-This library thinly wraps it to make life a little easier:
+Although rarely the preferred framework `java.util.logging` (JUL) is embedded into Java so aids minimal applications but is not the easiest to use.
+This library lightly wraps it to make life a little easier:
-* Type safe logging,
+* Speed up development by simplifying logging,
+* Improve type safety to reduce errors,
-* Simpler unit testing, especially with CDI,
+* Simplify unit testing, especially with CDI,
+* Improve memory and CPU performance by:
-* Defer array initialisation and auto-boxing until actually needed,
+  * Deferring array initialisation and auto-boxing until actually needed,
+  * Async `java.util.logging.Handler` implementations,
 * Automatic unwrapping of `java.util.function.Supplier` and `java.util.Optional` parameters.

 > :information_source: [JBoss Logging Tools](https://github.com/jboss-logging/jboss-logging-tools) was the inspiration but designed to be even simpler, leaner and not dependent on JBoss Log Manager.